In this video we break down all the Financial Aid Opportunities for International Students in the US.

 The United States is the world’s top destination for international students.

 It’s also the most expensive.
-International students have to pay for tuition, room & board, transportation, books, and supplies – and students may not have all that money saved in advance.
+International students have to pay for tuition, room & board, transportation, health insurance, books, and supplies – and international graduate students may not have all that money saved in advance.

 So how can international students pay all these expenses?
 It’s not easy, but you can realise the dream of studying in the US with hard work and some financial aid.